heutelbeck/sapl-policy-engine/sapl-jwt/README.md

 ## Function Library

-The function library can be used, if the subject contains a raw JWT the information within has to be accessed, e.g. claims, from the token.
+The function library is for use with raw JWT tokens contained in the subject object.
+A policy can directly access the information within the token, e.g., claims, from the token.
 The supplied function `jwt.parseJwt` maps the raw token to a matching JSON object.
-Please note, that this function library does not validate the JWT token for validity.
+Please note that this function library does not validate the JWT token for validity.
 The reason for this is, that a proper full validation requires interaction with external resources, e.g., a public key server.
 This is prohibited in SAPL functions.
-The JWT attributes however offer validation support.
+The JWT attributes, however, offer validation support.

 ### Example